Credit or debit card

-Please be aware that the transfer procedure might take several days; so make sure you take care of everything well in advance so we have the payment in time.
+Please be aware that the transfer procedure might take several days; so make sure to do the transfer well in advance so we have the payment on time.
 Making an international money transfer can be costly since the involved banks often add their own extra fees.
 As a tenant you are responsible for taking these into account and paying these fees.

-Please send a receipt to email@example.com if it is close to your payment due date to
+Please send a receipt in English to [email protected] if it is close to your payment due date.

 Checklist: proceeding payment via bank transfer

 MobilePay is an app which can be downloaded from the app store/Google play/Windows Phone store – it is free to download.
-You can read more about the app, which was developed by Danske Bank in 2013.
+You can read more about the app, which was developed by Danske Bank in 2013

 How do I do it?